jlab/marbel/README.md

   **[default: normal]**

 - `--threads` **INTEGER**
   Number of threads to be used.
+Use 0 or -1 for auto detection.
+Upper limit: 128.
   **[default: 10]**
 - `--version`
   Show the version and exit.